-36. After the Advisory Commission's work concluded, progress regarding gender equity in athletics has halted and, in several respects, even regressed.

-37. For example, according to DOE self-assessments conducted in or around 2005, at least twelve high schools-including Campbell-identified themselves as needing plans to reassign locker rooms from male athletes to female athletes because of ongoing inequalities in the allocation of athletic locker room facilities.
+- 38. After the Advisory Commission's work concluded, progress regarding gender equity in athletics has halted and, in several respects, even regressed. - 39.
+For example, according to DOE self-assessments conducted in or around 2005, at least twelve high schools-including Campbell-identified

-38. Yet, according to the DOE's 2016 "Master Plan for Athletic Facilities," of the twelve high schools identified as having inequitable locker room facilities, at least four (Baldwin, Campbell, Kahuku, and Waialua) still failed to provide stand-alone athletic locker rooms to girls in 2016.
-That is, one third of the schools that the DOE had conclusively identified as needing remediation in 2005 still had not yet reassigned locker rooms from boys to girls or had not yet closed the gender disparity in other respects eleven years later.

-39. According to the same "Master Plan for Athletic Facilities," as of2016, ten additional schools had athletic locker rooms for boys but not for girls.
+- 40. Yet, according to the DOE's 2016 "Master Plan for Athletic Facilities," of the twelve high schools identified as having inequitable locker room facilities, at least four (Baldwin, Campbell, Kahuku, and Waialua) still failed to provide stand-alone athletic locker rooms to girls in 2016.
+That is, one third of the schools that the DOE had conclusively identified as needing remediation in 2005 still had not yet reassigned locker rooms from boys to girls or had not yet closed the gender disparity in other respects eleven years later. - 41.
+According to the same "Master Plan for Athletic Facilities," as of 2016, ten additional schools had athletic locker rooms for boys but not for girls. - 42.
+Thus, thirteen years after the Advisory Commission's final report-and nearly fifty years after Title IX was passed-the disparity in athletic locker rooms between female athletes and male athletes remains essentially unchanged; at least fourteen high schools provide athletic locker rooms for their male athletes, but not for their female athletes.

-&lt;sup>7 The following high schools were identified as having an inequitable distribution of athletic locker room facilities: Aeia, Baldwin, Campbell, Farrington, Hilo, Kahuku, Kaimuki, Kau, Keeau, Leilehua, McKinley, Waialua, and Waianae.
+7 The following high schools were identified as having an inequitable distribution of athletic locker room facilities: Aeia, Baldwin, Campbell, Farrington, Hilo, Kahuku, Kaimuki, Kau, Keeau, Leilehua, McKinley, Waialua, and Waianae.

-&lt;sup>8 Upon information and belief, the same inequities persist at Baldwin, Campbell, Kahuku, and Waialua high schools as of this filing.
+8 Upon information and belief, the same inequities persist at Baldwin, Campbell, Kahuku, and Waialua high schools as of this filing.